pcmichaud/micro/source/welfare_en.rst

 .. math::
    \int_{0}^{X^*} V'(i)di = V(X^*) - V(0)

-It amounts to the sum of willigness to pay for each unit of  :math:`X`.
+It amounts to the sum of willingness to pay for each unit of  :math:`X`.
 The second term is the cost of purchasing quantity  :math:`X^*`.
 The surplus is due to the fact that the consumer values each unit that he purchases at price  :math:`p_X` more than the price he paid :math:`p_X`.

 .. figure:: /images/surplus.png
    :scale: 75